Your Ultimate Guide to Preparing for Learning Management System Purchasing Questions of Your Buyer Group

 It will vary between organisations, but you may find yourself answering to representatives of the Finance and IT/Technology departments.
 Logistics managers, general counsel and directors may hold a seat too, so to speak.
 They may take into account previous initiatives or software purchased, business drivers and goals, and budget constraints.
 With this mind, let’s dive into tackling some of their questions.

 Answering the committee’s questions

-Allow for extra questions during this scenario than others, given it can take if not weeks but sometimes months to gain approvals from a committee.
+Allow for extra questions during this scenario than others, given it can take if not weeks but sometimes months to gain approval from a committee.
 Questions you should prepare for in advance to proactively get your selected LMS over the line in a timely manner are:

 Do you have a business case carefully thought out and documented?

-One universal reason for purchasing LMS software is often bought as part of a digital transformation strategy.
-At this early stage, you’ll need to create a strong business case that acts as
+One universal reason for purchasing LMS software is as part of a digital transformation strategy.
+At this early stage, you’ll need to create a strong business case that outlines:

 - Selection criteria: The non-negotiable features and functionality.